abdulrauf824/abdulrauf824/README.md

 ---

 Thank you for visiting my profile!
-Feel free to explore my projects or reach out to collaborate.
+Feel free to explore my projects or reach out for collaboration opportunities.

 ---